How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Conducting a separate ideation session \textbf{at the beginning of a hackathon} using common approaches \cite{csikszentmihalyi1996flow} such as brainstorming \cite{brainstorming} might lead to more interaction between participants, organizers and mentors (section \ref{sec:dec:mentor}) and foster ideation.
-It also allows organizers to guide ideation by asking targeted questions \cite{brainstorming:question} and clustering ideas e.g. based on participant interest.
-Ideation during a hackathon does takes away time for hacking though especially for larger audiences.
+\forceindent Conducting a separate ideation session \textbf{at the beginning of a hackathon} using common approaches~\cite{csikszentmihalyi1996flow} such as brainstorming~\cite{brainstorming} might lead to more interaction between participants, organizers, and mentors (section \ref{sec:dec:mentor}) and foster ideation.
+By familiarizing themselves with submitted ideas beforehand, participants can build common ground and begin exploring the resources required to execute those ideas.
+This approach creates a diverse pool of potential projects, providing an opportunity for participants -- often unfamiliar with each other -- to connect during team formation (section~\ref{sec:dec:team}).
+It also allows organizers to guide ideation by asking targeted questions~\cite{brainstorming:question} and clustering ideas, e.g., based on participant interest.
+Ideation during a hackathon does take away time for hacking, though.
+Conducting ideation sessions during an event and sharing ideas might also prove not to be feasible if a hackathon is too large.

-Collecting a \textbf{sufficient number of interesting ideas} is crucial for a successful hackathon because ideas usually are the basis for team formation (section \ref{sec:dec:team}).
+\forceindent Collecting a \textbf{sufficient number of interesting ideas} is crucial for a successful hackathon because ideas usually are the basis for team formation (section \ref{sec:dec:team}).
 Collecting many interesting ideas is, however, not the only aspect to consider during ideation.
-While being challenging enough to be interesting for participants to attempt and potentially continue after an event \cite{nolte2020what}, ideas should also be attainable.
+While being challenging enough to be interesting for participants to attempt and potentially continue after an event~\cite{nolte2020what}, ideas should also be attainable.
 This means that they need to be doable during the short duration of a hackathon, that the team that attempts them has or can quickly attain the skills required to complete a project based on that idea, and that there are sufficient resources available at the hackathon, including, for example, specialized hardware, licenses, cloud resources, or others (section \ref{sec:dec:spec}).
-Organizers, stakeholders and mentors can support teams to select suitable ideas and help them scope their project during the hackathon.
+Organizers, stakeholders, and mentors can support teams in selecting suitable ideas and help them scope their project during the hackathon.
+Organizers should also support this process by offering clear frameworks, such as ideation templates, and scheduling regular check-ins.
+The HackHPC~\cite{hackhpc} and World of Code~\cite{worldofcode} hackathons, for example, provide instructions for each checkpoint which guide participants through the process from ideation to scoping and development to ensure that teams do not get stuck ideating and discussing.